+9.2.1.2.3 Second transaction cycle: decision to use alternate IP connection

+FIXTHIS

 9.2.1.3 Usage of H.248 ALTC context model "M3" (single termination with two SEPs for ALTC)

-FIXTHIS
+{Editor's note (2015-02): it was questioned whether M3 could be realized at all from protocol syntax perspective. )

+This method is conditional, applicable for single-stream-per-termination structures only, such as an audio call only in this example.
+The first SEP is used for the resources tight to the preferred IP connection, the second contains resources related to the alternate IP connection.

+9.2.1.3.1 First transaction cycle: preparation of local IP connection endpoints

 The first H.248 resource reservation cycle includes the creation of "ALTC MG resources", see Table 9.2.1.3/1 and Table 9.2.1.3/2: